-The cost-effectiveness analysis includes various short-term benefits such as prevention and minimisation of losses from hydro-meteorological hazards, availability and access to impact-based EWSs.
+The cost-effectiveness analysis includes various short-term benefits such as prevention and minimisation of losses from hydrometeorological hazards, availability and access to impact-based EWSs.
 In the medium-term, climate change adaptation and disaster risk management planning will be augmented through development of risk maps, sub-seasonal to season water resources information for irrigation facilities, climate-resilient cropping, renewable energy generation and development of local economy etc and through local initiatives, creation of new social institutions, tailored system for adaptation to climate change events.
 In the long-term perspective, there will be optimal use of water resources leading to prevention and mitigation of flood and droughts, ecological restoration, and formulation and implementation of policies for making communities adapt to climate change and natural hazards.
-Alternatives to the proposed measures, such as resettlement of vulnerable communities, involve much higher costs (costing 100-150 times more than the proposed project approach), but with limited benefits and detrimental environmental consequences.
+Alternatives to the proposed measures, such as resettlement of vulnerable communities, involve much higher costs (costing 100-150 times more than the proposed project approach),, but with limited benefits and detrimental environmental consequences.
 Other Alternative solutions are often to construct dams and reservoirs or reconstruct or retrofit the vulnerable community which will approximately cost US\$150-300 million.
 Given the relative costs and benefits of possible climate change adaptation and disaster risk reduction measures, the project has selected the three least-expensive interventions through EWSs, risk maps and knowledge/capacity building measures at all levels, to generate significant benefits in the form of increased safety and economic activities as opposed to significant investment in structural measures and degradation of the environment and associated ecosystem.
 During the concept note preparation, the project partners will present a detailed and quantitative analysis of cost effectiveness of the selected measures as compared to alternative options.

-The Project will be consistent with international, national and regional sustainable development, climate change adaptation and disaster risk management strategies, among them:

-- Cambodia: Cambodia Climate Change Strategic Plan (2014-2023), the Agricultural Development Plan, the Climate Change Strategic Plan for Water Recourses and - Lao PDR: The National Strategy on Climate Change, NAPA - Lab PDM: The National Strategy on Climate Change, NAPA Thailand: Thailand Climate Change Master Plan 2015-2050, 13th National Economic and Social Development Plan (NESDP) 2023-2027, NDC Viet Nam: The Climate Change Action Plan for Agriculture and Rural Development, the National Adaptation Programme for Climate Change, the National Climate Change Strategy - Regional: Mekong River Commission Basin Development Strategy (2021-2030) and Mekong River Commission Strategic Plan 2021-2025, MRC Drought Management Strategy for the Lower Mekong Basin 2020-2025, MRC Strategy on Flood Management and Mitigation and the Lancang-Mekong Environmental Cooperation Strategic Framework (2019-2023), ASEAN Regional Plan of Action for Adaptation to Drought (ARPA-AD), and others - Environmental Cooperation Strategic Framework (2019-2023), ASEAN Regional Plan of Action for Adaptation to Drought (ARPA-AD), and others The proposed project will contribute to the UN Sustainable Development Goal (SDG) 6, namely its target 6.5 to implement integrated water resources management at all levels, including through transboundary cooperation.
+The Project will be consistent with international, national and regional sustainable development, climate change adaptation and disaster risk management strategies, among them: Cambodia: Cambodia Climate Change Strategic Plan (2014-2023), the Agricultural Development Plan, the Climate Change Strategic Plan for Water Recourses and Meteorology, NDC.
+Lao PDR: The National Strategy on Climate Change, NAPA.
+Thailand: Thailand Climate Change Master Plan 2015-2050, 13th National Economic and Social Development Plan (NESDP) 2023-2027, NDC.
+Viet Nam: The Climate Change Action Plan for Agriculture and Rural Development, the National Adaptation Programme for Climate Change, the National Climate Change Strategy.
+Regional: Mekong River Commission Basin Development Strategy (2021-2030) and Mekong River Commission Strategic Plan 2021-2025, MRC Drought Management Strategy for the Lower Mekong Basin 2020-2025, MRC Strategy on Flood Management and Mitigation and the Lancang-Mekong Environmental Cooperation Strategic Framework (2019-2023), ASEAN Regional Plan of Action for Adaptation to Drought (ARPA-AD), and others.
+Also, the proposed project will contribute to the UN Sustainable Development Goal (SDG) 6, namely its target 6.5 to implement integrated water resources management at all levels, including through transboundary cooperation.
 It also contributes to SDG 1, namely its target 1.5 in building resilience through reduction in exposure and vulnerability for climate related extreme events; SDG 2, namely its target 2.4 to ensure sustainable food production through climate adaptation to drought, flooding, and other disasters; and SDG 11, namely its target 11.5 making human settlements inclusive, safe, resilient and sustainable; as well as the Sendai Framework for Disaster Risk Reduction 2015-2030.